Technologeek/github-readme-maker-cli/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check [issues page](https://github.com/Technologeek/github-readme-maker-cli/issues).

-## 📜 License

-This project is [MIT](https://github.com/Technologeek/github-readme-maker-cli/LICENSE) licensed.

 ## 🙏 Acknowledgements

-- [GPRM Web App](https://gprm.itsvg.in) - The original inspiration for this CLI tool
+- [GPRM Web App](https://gprm.itsvg.in) - The original inspiration for this CLI tool.

 ### Languages